What Is Tonsillitis?

 How Is Tonsillitis Diagnosed?

-Health care providers will ask about symptoms and do an exam.
+Doctors will ask about symptoms and do an exam.
 They'll check the inside of the mouth, the back of the throat, and the neck.

 A health care provider may use a soft cotton swab to gently collect a sample from the tonsils and back of the throat.
 This can be: